j-sungyeong/esca_samsung/zedboard_hdmi/README.md

 ```bash
 export PATH=<path_to_extracted_file>/gcc-arm-none-eabi-5_3-2016q1/bin:$PATH
 ```
-In preparation of the case that link is missed, I upload the compressed file.
-Its name is gcc-arm-old.

 ### 0-4 setting PATH
 You must add Vivado and SDK to the path.
 Also, you must source the SDK setting.